Kings Dominion reviews

 Intimidator 305 and Volcano (which is notorious for frequent breakdowns) are the most popular attractions at Kings Dominion, so hit them first.
 Beyond those two uber coasters, the hottest rides in the park are: Dominator, Backlot Stunt Coaster, Flight of Fear, Grizzly, and Rebel Yell.
 Ride them early in the morning (or in the hour before park closing) to avoid long waits.

 Once you have hit the headliners, circle back around the park making sure to hit The Crypt, Avalanche, Anaconda, Shockwave, Ricochet, and Hurler.
-Time permitting, you may want to ride Berserker, Drop Tower, El Dorado (rumored to be closing before the 2012 season), White Water Canyon, and the Shenandoah Log Flume.
+Time permitting, you may want to ride Berserker, Drop Tower, White Water Canyon, and the Shenandoah Log Flume.
 Lastly, visit the Eiffel Tower for some nice views of the whole park.

 There are two sections of Kings Dominion set aside for families with very young children: KidZville and Planet Snoopy.
 Most of the rides in these areas are pretty standard midway fare, similar to those found at a touring carnival.